 "I hereby nominate, constitute and appoint [insert name] to serve as my Funeral and Disposition Representative, pursuant to N.J.S.A.
 45:27-22.
 My Representative shall have the authority and power to control the arrangements for my funeral and the disposition of my remains.
 My Executor shall notify my Representative of this appointment, and shall advise my Representative of the financial means available to carry out the Funeral and Disposition arrangements.
 In the event [insert name] should predecease me or for some other reason not qualify to serve as my Funeral and Disposition Representative, then I nominate, constitute and appoint [insert name of alternate] as my Funeral and Disposition Representative.”

 The second method is through the execution of a form approved by the New Jersey Cemetery Board.
-The form would need to be signed by the intended funeral recipient and two witnesses and notarized.
-This form, however, has not yet been approved by the New Jersey Cemetery Board.
-Until it has been approved, those seeking to name a funeral agent must still do so through a will or a codicil.
+The form must be signed by the intended funeral recipient and two witnesses and notarized.
+The form can be found here on the New Jersey Cemetery Board’s website.

 Who Can Be a Funeral Agent?